bguspl/bguspl.github.io/practical_sessions/PracticalSession10.md

 ### BlockingConnectionHandler Class

-The BlockingConnectionHandler is a runnable whose task is to handle a single connection. \
+The `BlockingConnectionHandler` is a runnable whose task is to handle a single connection. \
-In order to receive and respond to messages, it uses a MessageEncoderDecoder and a MessagingProtocol.
+In order to receive and respond to messages, it uses a `MessageEncoderDecoder` and a `MessagingProtocol`.
 The first separates incoming bytes into complete messages while the second processes complete messages and produces responses.
-Responses are then encoded via the MessageEncoderDecoder before writing them to the socket.
+Responses are then encoded via the `MessageEncoderDecoder` before writing them to the socket.

-After the BlockingConnectionHandler code we'll present an example of a MessageEncoderDecoder and a MessagingProtocol for the Echo protocol.
+After the `BlockingConnectionHandler` code we'll present an example of a `MessageEncoderDecoder` and a `MessagingProtocol` for the Echo protocol.

 ```java
 public class BlockingConnectionHandler<T> implements Runnable, Closeable {